 - Will I be able to major in _______?

-- How accommodating are faculty with players missing practices?
+- How accommodating are faculty with players missing classes for practices?

 - Do players attend summer school to reduce the in-season course load?